 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2020 who fit the following categories:
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first- year (freshman) students Undergraduates

-Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 42% 41%

-Percent of men who join fraternities 0 0

-Percent of women who join sororities 0 0

-Percent who live in college-owned, -operated, or -affiliated housing

-Percent who live off campus or commute

-Percent of students age 25 and older 0% 1%

-Average age of full-time students 18 20

-Average age of all students (full- and part-time) 18 21
+First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 46% 44% Percent of men who join fraternities - - Percent of women who join sororities - - Percent who live in college-owned, -operated, or -affiliated housing 92% 53% Percent who live off campus or commute 8% 47% Percent of students age 25 and older 0% 1% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20

-Percent of students age 25 and older 0% 1% Average age of full-time students 18 20 Average age of all students (full- and part-tin ne) 18 21 F2.
-Activities offered Identify those program s available at your institution. □ Campus Ministries □ Literary magazine ⊠ Radio statior 1 ⊠ Choral groups ☐ Marching band ernment □ Concert band ☑ Model UN spaper □ Dance Student-run film society □ Drama/theater ⊠ Symphony o rchestra ☑ International Student Organizatio n 🗵 Opera ☐ Television st ation ⊠ Pep band F3.
-ROTC (program offered in cooperation w vith Reserve Officers' Training Corp os) Army ROTC is offered: ☑ On campus☐ At cooperating institution (nam a).
-Cliak or tan hara ta antar tayt Naval ROTC is offered: e).
-Chek of tap here to enter text.
-Navai ROTC is offered: ☐ On campus☒ At cooperating institution (name ne): UC Berkeley Air Force ROTC is offered: ☐ On campus ☒ At cooperating institution (name ne): San Jose State University F4.
-Housing: Check all types of college-own institution. ed, -operated, or -affiliated housing available for undergradu ates at your ⊠ Coed dorms ☐ Special housing for internation al students ☐ Men's dorms ☐ Fraternity/sorority housing ☐ Women's dorms ☐ Cooperative housing ☐ Apartments for married students ☐ Theme housing ☐ Wellness Housing ☐ Special housing for disabled students ☑ Other housing options (specify participate in Residential Learning ndergraduates
+1 Percent of students age 25 and older 0% 1% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20 F2.
+Activities offered Identify those programs s available at your institution. ☑ Campus Ministries ☑ Choral groups ☑ Concert band ☑ Dance ☑ Drama/theater ☑ International Student Organizatio ☑ Jazz band F3.
+ROTC (program offered in cooperation w ☑ Literary magazine ☑ Marching band ☑ Model UN ☑ Music ensembles ☑ Musical theater ☑ Opera ☑ Pep band n ernment spaper film society orchestra tation Army ROTC is offered: ☐ On campus ☐ At cooperating institution (name Naval ROTC is offered: (3) ☐ Marine Option ☐ On campus ☑ At cooperating institution (nam Air Force ROTC is offered: ☐ On campus ☑ At cooperating institution (nam F4.
+Housing: Check all types of college-own institution. • available for undergradu uates at your ☑ Coed residence halls ☐ Men's residence halls ☐ Women's residence halls ☐ Apartments for married students ☒ Apartments for single students □ Special housing for internations □ Fraternity/sorority housing □ Cooperative housing □ Theme housing □ Wellness Housing □ Living Learning Communities al students

+☐ Special housing for disabled students ☑ Other housing options (specify): 100% of First-time Undergraduates participate in Residential Learning Communities